 Always interested in and inspired by science and space, Jemison applied to be in the NASA astronaut corps and was selected.
 When she went into space she brought West African artifacts symbolizing the idea that space belongs to all nations.
 She also brought an Alvin Ailey Dance Company poster, having danced with the troupe for a time.

 Jemison was inspired by Martin Luther King Jr. and succeeded despite the obstacles her race and gender created.
 She is currently a professor-at-large at Cornell University and the founder of a company that develops technology for daily use.

-The famed African American singer expatriated to France after refusing to continue dealing with the racism in the United States.
-During WWII, she decided to risk her life by helping her adopted country as well as the rest of the Allied countries by working with the French resistance.
+The famed African-American singer expatriated to France after refusing to continue dealing with racism in the United States.
+During WWII, she decided to risk her life by helping her adopted country and the rest of the Allied countries by working with the French resistance.